 Mary joined Eurostar in October 2009 and is responsible for managing communications with the media, stakeholders and employees.
 Mary joined Eurostar from Lloyds TSB Group where she spent 10 years as Head of Media Relations and then as Director of Corporate Relations.
 She began her career in PR consultancy at Ogilvy and Mather running campaigns for a range of corporate and consumer businesses.
 Prior to Lloyds TSB she was Director of Public Relations for PKF.

 Mikaël joined Eurostar in January 2012 as Director of Stations with overall responsibility for all Eurostar terminals.
 Previously Mikaël was Director of Rail Development Europe for Keolis where he led a range of projects including the extension of the TransPennine Express Franchise.
-Prior to that, he held a number of roles at SNCF including Head of Chairman’s office.
-He has additional international experience having begun his career in Germany working within the energy industry.
+Prior to that, he held a number of roles at SNCF including Head of Private Office for Chairman, Guillaume Pepy.
+He has additional international experience having begun his career in Germany working within the energy

 Marc joined Eurostar just before its launch in 1994 and held a number of operational roles before becoming Head of Customer Service in 2003.
 He then spent two years as HR Director before returning to Customer Services as Director in 2006.
 His responsibilities now include HR, Station Operations, On Board Services, Catering, Security and Traveller Care.

 Gareth joined Eurostar in June 2011 from the Department for Transport (DfT), bringing with him 20 years' experience in UK Government and an in-depth knowledge of the rail industry.
 Gareth leads on the development and appraisal of Eurostar’s strategic choices and new business proposals, as well as all regulatory matters, working alongside other business functions to advise on issues affecting Eurostar where government legislation or industry regulation is involved.
 In addition, Gareth heads up the Legal